Get the Facts on ACA Sign-Ups

 Generally speaking: The ACA has increasingly reduced the uninsured rate each year.
 Despite the ebb and flow each year (as plans drop during the year and special enrollment is utilized), the total uninsured rate is at an all time low generally speaking.

 As for how many are covered under ObamaCare here in 2017?
-“20 million plus” is a good answer to how many are currently covered between all coverage provisions (that is between the Marketplace’s 10.3 million, Medicaid expansion’s 11 million or so, about 2.6 million young adults staying on their parents plan, the many newly covered via the employer mandate, and those covered under other coverage provisions created by the ACA).
+“20 million plus” is a conservative rough estimate of how many are currently covered between all coverage provisions (that is between the Marketplace’s 11.8 million, Medicaid expansion’s 11.9 million or so, about 2.6 million young adults staying on their parents plan, the many newly covered via the employer mandate, and those covered under other coverage provisions created by the ACA).

 This is true even though marketplace enrollment dipped a little this year as explained below (this happened for a number of reasons, including insurers pulling out of exchanges and Trump’s election and his administration’s subsequent changes).